adamjarling/caseymurtaugh-art/README.md

 # Caseymurtaugh.art

-This is a NextJS app.
+This is a NextJS app for https://caseymurtaugh.art

 ## Masonry Galleries